Diane Noomin: Early life and career

-Noomin was born the elder of two sisters in Canarsie.
+Noomin was born the elder of two sisters in Canarsie, Brooklyn, New York City to non-observant Jewish parents.
 The family moved to Hempstead, Long Island, in 1952, and then back to Canarsie in 1960.
 She attended The High School of Music & Art, Brooklyn College, and the Pratt Institute.

 Noomin's first comics work was published in 1973 in Wimmen's Comix #2, and soon after had stories in Young Lust and El Perfecto.
 The first DiDi Glitz story, "Restless Reverie", appeared in Short Order Comix #2 (Family Fun, 1974).
 Noomin's work appeared in all seven issues of Arcade, co-edited by Bill Griffith and Art Spiegelman.

 In 1975, Noomin and Aline Kominsky left the Wimmen's Comix collective due to internal conflicts that were both aesthetic and political.
 Kominsky and Noomin put together a 36-page one-shot issue of Twisted Sisters in 1976, published by Last Gasp, which featured their own humorous and "self-deprecating" stories and art.

 In 1978, Noomin edited the Print Mint one-shot Lemme Outa Here, a comics collection of stories of life in mid-century American suburbs, featuring Noomin, Michael McMillan, Robert Armstrong, Griffith, Robert Crumb, Aline Kominsky, Kim Deitch, Justin Green, Mark Beyer, and M. K. Brown.

 In 1980, Noomin collaborated with Les Nickelettes, a San Francisco-based women's theater group, to produce a musical comedy based on DiDi Glitz.
 I'd Rather Be Doing Something Else — The DiDi Glitz Story featured Noomin's costumes and scenery, and sets by Deitch, Paul Mavrides, and Griffith.
 A cabaret version of the show, titled Anarchy in High Heels, was later performed at New York City's Westbeth Artists Community.

 In 1984, after a ten-year hiatus, Noomin returned to the pages of Wimmen's Comix; her work appeared in almost every issue from that point forward.
 She was also a regular contributor to Weirdo from 1985–1993 (a period in which Weirdo was edited by Kominsky-Crumb, whose editorial tenure was informally known as "Twisted Sisters").

 In 1991, Noomin edited and put together a 260-page trade paperback anthology which she called Twisted Sisters: A Collection of Bad Girl Art (Viking Penguin), featuring the work of herself, Kominsky-Crumb, and 13 other female cartoonists, including many former Wimmen's Comix contributors.
 All the work in the collection had been previously published, most of it in anthologies such as Weirdo and Wimmen's Comix.
 The success of that book led to Kitchen Sink Press publishing a four-issue Twisted Sisters Comix limited series in 1994, also edited by Noomin, with each issue featuring 44 pages of new comics by a number of female contributors.
 The limited series was subsequently collected in 1995 as Twisted Sisters, vol. 2: Drawing the Line.